-Sensex crashes 650 points: Rs 2L cr investor wealth lost; Delhivery, Zomato, Yes Bank shares fall big
+Sensex crashes 637 points: Rs 2L cr investor wealth lost; Delhivery, Zomato, Yes Bank shares fall big

-Domestic stocks fell in Wednesday's trade, snapping a two-day winning run.
-The BSE Sensex fell over 650 points while the NSE barometer Nifty hit sub-18,050 level.
-At 2.31 pm, the 30-pack Sensex was down 520 points or 0.85 per cent at 60,774.
-The NSE benchmark was down 155 points or 0.85 per cent at 18,078.
+Domestic stocks fell on Wednesday, snapping a two-day winning run.
+The BSE Sensex slumped over 650 points while the NSE barometer Nifty hit sub-18,050 level.
+At closing, the 30-pack Sensex was down 637 points or 1.04 per cent at 60,657.
+The NSE benchmark was down 190 points or 1.04 per cent at 18,043.
 Such was the fall in the domestic bourses that over Rs 2 lakh crore of BSE market capitalisation was wiped out.
 Investors fret over the rising Covid-19 cases in China and the Federal Reserve's interest-rate hiking path.
 The minutes of the Fed's December meeting are due later today.
 That also weighed on investor sentiment.

 Here's a look at today's market fall in numbers: